 If you do use one of these services, you will need to create a single master password which you will use to gain access to all of your encrypted data.
 Make sure that master password is unique, secure and something you will never forget.
 Writing it on a sticky note stuck under your computer won’t do.

-• To safeguard your data, back up the files on your computer and other devices.
-Cloud-based services include those offered by mozy.com, idrive.com, sugarsync.com and carbonite.com, among others, but be sure whichever service you choose offers security features such as encrypting the data before it leaves your computer and other devices.
+- To safeguard your data, back up the files on your computer and other devices.
+Cloud-based services include those offered by Arcseve ShadowProtect SPX, idrive.com, sugarsync.com and carbonite.com, among others, but be sure whichever service you choose offers security features such as encrypting the data before it leaves your computer and other devices.

-• Keep checking your credit reports.
+- Keep checking your credit reports.
 A credit monitoring service watches for accounts you did not open, which is something hackers do, and also checks for surges in balances and any other abnormal activity.
 A number of online monitoring services are available.
-NextAdvisor.com provides a comparison of credit monitoring services.
+A 2024 report by Forbes provides a helpful review of the top credit monitoring services.

 You also should check into identity theft protection services since credit monitoring services do not identify theft.
 Hackers can use your name and social security number to open accounts and run up bills without your knowledge.
 Notify the police in the event of identity theft and file an identity theft incident report.
 You can use an identity theft incident report to help straighten out your credit and identity issues.